Postgres 12, Window Frames, Index Types, Synchronous Replication | Scaling Postgres 83

 Transcript

-[00:02:28] The next piece of content is advanced SQL window frames.
-So this is a very greatarticle.
-I definitely suggest you checking out.
-So he said there was a previous article on windowfunctions and this talks about window frames, so areas within a window.
-So here's a quickoverview of what window functions are basically allowing you to do things like rolling averagesand things of that nature.
-And he has these great graphs here that represent what he's talkingabout.
-So for example, he's looking at a windows by release year.
-So you can see this is aparticular window and it's going to average the values across that window to give you what theyear average is.
-Same thing for the next window, which is 2016, and the next window which is2017.
-So to expand upon his window example, he wanted to have a window frame example andhe wanted to use quote for each film, find an average rating of all strictly better films in itsrelease year.
 So you're basically doing a comparison among each row.
-So he gives againexample here of where you had this partitioner, this window and then you're looking at thewindow frames.
-He goes over the different syntax and then talks about the three differentmodes.
-So there's the rows mode that operates at the row level essentially and all the differentways that you can define that frame.
-He looks at groups mode and again how to define theframe start and the frame end and then following up with the range mode then he breaks thatinto some real world examples.
-Now I of course don't have time to cover all of this in depth butthis is a very great post and I definitely suggest you take the time to check it out if you want toget better with window functions and or window frames.
+So he gives an example here of where you had this partitioner, this Window, and then you're looking at the Window frames.
+He goes over the different syntax and then talks about the three different modes.
+So there's the rows mode that operates at the row level essentially and all the different ways that you can define that frame.
+He looks at groups mode and again how to define the frame start and the frame end and then follows up with the range mode then he breaks that into some real-world examples.
+Now I of course don't have time to cover all of this in-depth but this is a very great post and I definitely suggest you take the time to check it out if you want to get better with Window functions and or Window frames.

-[00:09:45] The next series of posts are all related to security.
-The first one is very brief, but ittalks about implementing transpa --rent data encryption in postgres.
-And this says that this is something that they've beendiscussing and now it looks like it's actually moving forward and they're going to beimplementing a transparent data encryption method where the first thing they're going toaccomplish is all cluster encryption.
+The next couple of posts are all related to security.
+The first one is very brief, but it talks about "Implementing Transparent Data Encryption in Postgres".
+This is from momjian.us.
+This says that this is something that they've been discussing and now it looks like it's actually moving forward and they're going to be implementing a transparent data encryption method where the first thing they're going to accomplish is all-cluster encryption.
 So that's what they're going to start with.
-And the hope is,quote, this can be completed in postgres 13.
-So we're already looking to version 13 and whatcan potentially be an end.
-And it looks like this is something that they're going to try for.
-And thisis from Momgm US blog.
+The hope is, quote, "...this can be completed in Postgres 13".
+So we're already looking to version 13 and what can potentially be an end.
+It looks like this is something that they're going to try for.

-[00:10:31] The next post related to security is using row level security to make large companiesmore secure.
-And this is from CyberTech postgresql.com.
-And they're talking about setting uptwo tables, one a company table and a manager table, and defining a relationship like this andthen going through and defining a policy based upon a query of these tables to determine whohas access to what data in the system.
-So they grant various roles and then show how it can beable to query different outputs.
-Now one thing they mention here is that relying on a query likethis, basically this needs to be run to check that policy every time.
-So you could get into aperformance issue.
-But it's just something to keep in mind if you're looking into an investigatingrow level security.
+The next post related to security is "USING 'ROW-LEVEL SECURITY' TO MAKE LARGE COMPANIES MORE SECURE".
+This is from cybertec-postgresql.com.
+They're talking about setting up two tables, one a company table and a manager table, and defining a relationship like this.
+Then go through and define a policy based upon a query of these tables to determine who has access to what data in the system.
+So they grant various roles and then show how it can be able to query different outputs.
+Now one thing they mention here is that relying on a query like this basically needs to be run to check that policy every time.
+So you could get into a performance issue.
+But it's just something to keep in mind if you're looking into investigating row-level security.